The Best of Both Worlds (song): Live performances

 On March 28, 2007, Cyrus appeared as Hannah Montana and performed the song for Hannah Montana: Live in London at Koko.
 The event was televised on several international Disney Channels.
 On December 20, 2007, Cyrus performed the song as herself on The Oprah Winfrey Show.
 "The Best of Both Worlds" was later performed as the closing number on Cyrus' first headlining Best of Both Worlds Tour.
 She performed the song as herself, wearing an all-pink outfit composed of a tank top, plaid mini-skirt, sneakers, and a jacket.
 She most recently performed "The Best of Both Worlds: The 2009 Movie Mix", from the Hannah Montana: The Movie soundtrack, with eight other songs, at the concert taping for the third season of Hannah Montana; the concert was held on October 10 in Irvine, California at the Verizon Wireless Amphitheatre.
+In 2024, at the D23 Expo for the Disney Legends, country singer Lainey Wilson sang this song.